amath-idm/controlling-covid19-ttq/fig1_calibration/README.md

-# Fig. 1: Calibration of the model to data from Seattle-King County, Washington, from 271 JanuaryFebruary to 9 June 2020
+# Fig. 1: Calibration of the model to data from Seattle-King County, Washington, from 27 January to 9 June 2020

 This folder contains the code for reproducing Fig. 1 of the paper.
 The files are as follows: